polkadot-developers/polkadot-docs/polkadot-protocol/introduction/glossary.md

 - Network propagation
 - Import and verification

-By defining weights, you can make trade-offs between the number of transactions per second and the hardware required to maintain the target block time appropriate for your use case.
+By defining weights, you can trade-off the number of transactions per second and the hardware required to maintain the target block time appropriate for your use case.
 Weights are defined in the runtime, meaning you can tune them using runtime updates to keep up with hardware and software improvements.

 ## Westend